MARKETProtocol/docs/source/includes/_tutorials-order.md

 approve the transfer of funds (an ERC20 token, as defined by the contract) and then call the `depositCollateralAsync` method.
 This will allow for ERC20 tokens to be moved from a user's address to the smart contract for trading.
 Deposited funds, that have not been committed to a trade, may be withdrawn at any time by the user.
-Upon executing a trader, the users maximum loss will become locked into the collateral pool, and that amount is no longer able to be withdrawn until the trade is exited, or the contract settled.
+Upon executing a trade, the users maximum loss will become locked into the collateral pool, and that amount is no longer able to be withdrawn until the trade is exited, or the contract settled.

 ## Order Creation